Skip to content

 THEN SHOW "Record payment evidence" step

-When the waiting step is done, show the confirmation step.
+This is the critical piece.
+When the waiting step finishes, it reveals the confirmation step.

 Common mistake

-Most users stop after automations 1 and 2.
-Without automation 3, the confirmation step stays hidden forever after the waiting step is completed.
-The NO path never reaches the confirmation.
+Without automation 3, the confirmation step stays hidden forever after the waiting step completes.
+The NO path dead-ends.

 ScenarioWhat happens